mbloch/mapshaper/docs/development/frame-tool-design.md

 and reads back the ratio the frame actually has: a ratio with a name keeps its `w:h` form, one without shows as a number.
 Frame properties keeps displaying the ratio read-only.

+Fit also leaves room for point symbols and labels, which are sized in output pixels.
+How many map units a pixel covers depends on the extent being fitted, so the extent is solved for rather than padded (see `src/furniture/mapshaper-frame-fit.mjs`), and the solve has to run through the same offset, aspect and `fix-scale` arithmetic as the rest of the fit.
+That is why Fit sends `-update-frame fit=<layers>` and lets the command find the extent, instead of sending a `bbox=` computed in the GUI. `-frame` fits its target layers the same way; both take `ignore-symbols` to fit point locations alone.

 **Margin** sits after Fit rather than with the frame settings, because it is not frame state: it pads the fitted bounds and is then spent, exactly as it